GeometrySmallLogo

 def

-Two figures are congruent if and only if there exists one, or more, rigid motions which will map one figure onto the other.
+Two figures are congruent if and only if there exists one, or more, rigid transformations which will map one figure onto the other.

-Given three sets of congruent sides, we seek a sequence of rigid motions that will map ΔABC onto ΔDEF proving the triangles congruent.
+Given three sets of congruent sides, we seek a sequence of rigid transformations that will map ΔABC onto ΔDEF proving the triangles congruent.

 sssgiven